Alexander McKee: Legacy

 McKee died in Upper Canada in 1799.
 He was mourned and greatly honored by the Northwest tribes.
 His son Thomas McKee was a Canadian soldier and political figure.

-The borough of McKees Rocks, Pennsylvania, is the site of Alexander McKee's original 1200 acre land grant, which the agent was awarded on 25 November 1764, by Colonel Bouquet.
+The borough of McKees Rocks, Pennsylvania, is the site of Alexander McKee's original 1200 acre land grant, which the agent was awarded on 25 November 1764 by Colonel Henry Bouquet.
 The McKee plantation was called FairView.
 George Washington dined at Fairview in 1770, and the eight-room log mansion was mentioned by George Washington in his journal.
 The home was razed by the Pittsburgh and Lake Erie Railroad in 1902.